RyanReedKnight/Notes-and-instructions/Containers/Conecting-Two-Podman-Containers.md

-24 FEB 2023
 Objective: to connect two podman containers, in this case, one containing a Spring Boot instance, and the other an associated PostgreSQL database.

-Method: The objective will be acomplished using a pod, a feature of podman that allows two containers to share ports.
+Method: Use a pod, a feature of podman that allows two containers to share ports.
 The pod is created first, and then integrated with the two containers.